Diébédo Francis Kéré: Centre for Earth Architecture, Mopti

 The Aga Khan Trust for Culture has spent over 10 years renovating mosques in Northern Mali.
 Finished in 2010, the Centre for Earth Architecture in Mopti is part of this series of projects, following the restoration of the mosque and the construction of a new sewerage system.
-The Centre is intended to be much more than an exhibition space: the building is the product of the same ancient building techniques used in the Great Mosques in Mopti, Timbuktu and Djenné.
+The centre is intended to be much more than an exhibition space: the building is the product of the same ancient building techniques used in the Great Mosques in Mopti, Timbuktu and Djenné.
 It demonstrates how a material that is a part of the area's heritage can be used in a modern context.
-The Centre is made up of an exhibition hall, a community centre, public toilets and a restaurant, responding to the needs of the district management of Komoguel and visitors to the area, as well as the local community.
+The centre is made up of an exhibition hall, a community centre, public toilets and a restaurant, responding to the needs of the district management of Komoguel and visitors to the area, as well as the local community.

-From the top of the flood barrier you can see that the building is aligned with the mosque.
+From the top of the flood barrier, it can be seen that the building is aligned with the mosque.
 The building has a simple structure and its height corresponds to the neighbouring buildings without compromising the view of the mosque.
-When viewed from across the lake the Centre manages to maintain a connection with the mosque but does not dominate the view.
+When viewed from across the lake the centre manages to maintain a connection with the mosque but does not dominate the view.

-The Centre is divided into three different buildings which are connected by two roof surfaces.
+The centre is divided into three different buildings which are connected by two roof surfaces.
 Clay for the building was brought from 5 km away, so that the red colour would contrast with the colour of the local buildings, which are all made using traditional mud construction.
 The rusty red colour of the laterite clay is due to its high iron oxide content.
-All the walls and barrel vaults in the Centre are made out of BTC (compressed earth blocks) and are not plastered or painted.
+All the walls and barrel vaults in the centre are made out of BTC (compressed earth blocks) and are not plastered or painted.
 These are very well suited to the climatic conditions as they create a natural temperature buffer, making indoor temperatures much more comfortable.
 The overhanging roof blocks keep the walls cool and provide shaded outdoor spaces.
-The building is naturally ventilated through openings in the walls and vaults, therefore mechanical air-conditioning is not needed.
+The building is naturally ventilated through openings in the walls and vaults, therefore, mechanical air conditioning is not needed.
 Most vernacular buildings in Mopti have wooden ceilings filled with clay.
 Kéré used a new system in this building that involves no wood – BTC vaults.
 He wants to promote the use of clay but to be sparing in his use of wood, as deforestation is a huge environmental issue in Mali.